 House Bill 388 amends current law allows a person licensed for retail sale of wine or malt liquor for off-premises consumption to conduct tastings on the licensee’s premises if the licensee stocks at least 125 …More

 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-House Bill 431 allows the holder of a brewery or small brewery license to manufacture hard cider.
+Failing to advance from committee, House Bill 431 sought to allow the holder of a brewery or small brewery license to manufacture hard cider.